pyrogram/pyrogram/README.rst

 Documentation
 =============

-- Pyrogram's API documentation at `docs.pyrogram.ml`_.
+- Pyrogram's API documentation at https://docs.pyrogram.ml.
 - Guides and examples can be found on the `Wiki`_.